Self-supervised learning with rotation-invariant kernels: Experimental setting

-\parag{Semi-supervised learning} After pretraining a backbone by self-supervision (ResNet-18 or ResNet-50), we fine-tune this backbone and the linear classifier on the classification task of ImageNet with only 1\% or 10\% of the labeled data.
-The labeled images that are considered in these subsets are the ones used in SimCLR's official code available at \url{https://github.com/google-research/simclr}.
+\parag{Semi-supervised learning} After pretraining a ResNet backbone by self-supervision, we fine-tune this backbone and the linear classifier on the ImageNet classification task with only 1\% or 10\% of the labeled data.
+The labeled images that are considered in these subsets are the ones used in the official code of SimCLR available at \url{https://github.com/google-research/simclr}.
 We use an SGD optimizer with momentum parameter equal to 0.9 during 20 epochs, without weight decay.
 The batch size is fixed at 256.
 The learning rates of the backbone and the linear classifier follow a cosine decay scheduling with different initial learning rates.
 These initial learning rates are tuned as hyperparameters.
 We report the top-1 accuracy on the validation set of ImageNet obtained after the last training epoch, along with the corresponding top-5 accuracy.
-We use the same image augmentation pipeline for training and testing as in linear probing on ImageNet.
-The code that we use for semi-supervised learning on ImageNet is the one of \cite{bardes_vicreg_2021} available at \url{https://github.com/facebookresearch/vicreg}.
+We use the same image augmentation pipeline for training and testing as in linear probing on IN100\%.
+The code that we use for semi-supervised learning with few labels of IN100\% is the one of \citet{bardes_vicreg_2021} available at \url{https://github.com/facebookresearch/vicreg}.

-\parag{Weighted kNN classification} We follow the usual protocol of \cite{wu_unsupervised_2018, caron_emerging_2021}.
+\parag{Weighted kNN classification} We follow the usual protocol of \citet{wu_unsupervised_2018, caron_emerging_2021}.
 We compute the normalized representations $f_\theta(\vec{x}_i)$ of the images $\vec{x}_i$, $i \in [N]$, in the training set.
 The label of an image $\vec{x}_{\text{test}}$ in the test set is predicted by a weighted vote of its $k$ nearest neighbors $\mathcal{N}_k$ in the representation space: the class $c$ gets a score of $w_c := \sum_{i \in \mathcal{N}_k} \exp(f_\theta(\vec{x}_i)^\top f_\theta(\vec{x}_{\text{test}}) / 0.07) \mathds{1}_{[c_i = c]}$ where $f_\theta(\vec{x}_{\text{test}})$ is normalized, $c_i$ is the class of $\vec{x}_i$, and $\mathds{1}_{[c_i = c]}$ is equal to 1 if $c_i = c$, and 0 otherwise.
 We report the kNN classification top-1 accuracy for $k=20$.
 The image augmentation pipeline for both training and testing is the following one: images are resized to $256 \times 256$, and cropped at the center with a size $224 \times 224$.
-The code that we use for kNN classification is the one of \cite{caron_emerging_2021} available at \url{https://github.com/facebookresearch/dino}.
+The code that we use for kNN classification is the one of \citet{caron_emerging_2021} available at \url{https://github.com/facebookresearch/dino}.